subhendukhatuya/Financial_Numerical_Reasoning/README.md

 ## Retriever Module

 These codes are present under the folder "Retriever Codes".
 The outputs of these codes will be used in the Target Computation module. \\
-The Target Computation Module can be directly run as we provide the outputs from the Retrievers as "Data_Target_Module" folder \\
+The Target Computation Module can be directly run as we provide the outputs from the Retrievers as "_Data_Target_Module_" folder \\

-For running Retriever Codes please refer to Readme in the "Retriever Codes" folder
+For running Retriever Codes please refer to Readme in the "_Retriever Codes_" folder

 ## In Context Example selection Module

-These codes are present under the folder "In_Context_Selection".
+These codes are present under the folder "_In_Context_Selection_".
-For running In Context Example selection Codes please refer to Readme in the "In_Context_Selection" folder
+For running In Context Example selection Codes please refer to Readme in the "_In_Context_Selection_" folder

 For running Retriever Codes please refer to Readme in the Retriever Codes folder

 ## Results

-We report all the final files generated under Experiment/Final
+We report all the final files generated under_ Experiment/Final_